howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

-- True conservation of credit allocation - currently doubling weightset cardinalities = doubling the credit flow... along with property.
-Also do true norm
+- Staring at credit allocation semantics both in docs and program.
+True conservations, along with property.
 - Kick off forward passes every time we change anything
 - Model updates, what's necessary of BE
 - Model updates FE